Assurant Life of Canada AKA Purple Shield

 Health Questions on The Application

-If you answer “yes” to any of the following 5 questions, you are considered higher risk and your policy will be guaranteed issue with a 2-year waiting period.
+If you answer “yes” to any of the following 5 questions, you are considered higher risk and your coverage is guaranteed issue with a 2-year waiting period.
 But take note, answering “no” to all of the questions qualifies you for preferred issue and your coverage goes into force immediately:

 - Are you currently confined to a hospital or nursing home, or have you ever been diagnosed as having a terminal illness, Alzheimer’s or HIV?